weechat/weechat/UPGRADING.md

 The infos irc_nick_color and irc_nick_color_name are deprecated again, and the algorithm to compute IRC nick colors has been reverted to case sensitive.\
 The server name has been removed from arguments.

-## Version 4.1.3

-No upgrade guidelines.

-## Version 4.1.2

-No upgrade guidelines.

 ## Version 4.1.1